Eight Forest Lane

 How I elevate this meal though is by making a fragrant golden rice to serve alongside it.
 With the help of my rice cooker, making this yellow rice is really no different than making regular rice except that it brings so much extra flavour and colour to the plate making it one of my favourite meals to enjoy at home.

 For me, this recipe evolved into my life.
 I used to make a lot of golden saffron rice whenever I was making an Indian inspired feast.
-I had the recipe written on this scrap of loose paper that I constantly lost and then found again plus saffron is quite expensive so it wasn’t the sort of thing I usually just had on my spice shelf.
+I had the recipe written on this scrap of loose paper that I constantly lost and then found again.
+Saffron however is quite expensive, so it wasn’t the sort of thing I usually just had on my spice shelf.

 I decided I needed an alternative that I could quickly make without thinking about it which is where this recipe came into play.

-• Rice – I use the standard long grain white rice as its versatile meaning I always have it in my pantry, but basmati would be a great option if you have it.
+• Rice – I use either basmati rice if I have it, otherwise just the standard long grain white rice works well.
+Plus I always have it in my pantry.

 • Turmeric – I’m using a generous amount of ground turmeric powder to flavour this rice and give us that spectacular colour.
 This is our key ingredient.